MicrosoftDocs/Viva/Viva/organizational-data.md

 For more information about attributes, see the [Attribute reference](#attribute-reference).

 ### Step 3 - Import your organizational data for the first time
-After you create a .csv file with your data, the next step is to import the data, either from your local computer or from a SharePoint site.
+After you create a .csv file with your data, the next step is to import the data, either from your local computer (for Viva Insights) or from a SharePoint site.

-#### Upload the .csv file from your computer
+#### Upload the .csv file from your computer (for Viva Insights users)
 After you create the .csv file with your data, you can upload it directly from your local files.

+>[!NOTE]
+> - Local upload is only available for Viva Insights users.
+> - There's a 50 mB limit on files uploaded directly from your local files.
+If your .csv file is larger, [upload it first to SharePoint](#upload-the-file-to-sharepoint) and then import it from there.

 :::image type="content" source="media/orgdata-import-local.png" alt-text="A screenshot shows local import option. ":::